Katherine and Milan are the founding

 co-directors of Open Sesame Coding for Kids.

-The Orange County Register named them to their list of
+The Orange County Register named them

 Top 100 Most Influential People in 2018.